FennMacon/edwords/_posts/2018-01-04-Unnatural-Selection.md

 But I’ll tell you what – I am going to do two things from here on:

-1.I am going to make a sincere attempt to question EVERYTHING, no matter how axiomatic or widely accepted, and
+1. I am going to make a sincere attempt to question EVERYTHING, no matter how axiomatic or widely accepted, and
 2. I am going to listen when people tell me something I reflexively think is wrong.

 I think my clients will benefit … plus, it’s fun to stir up trouble.